gerardcobas/FrontendTest/README.md

 We will only evaluate the client side code and the criteria will be based mainly on:

+1. Good use of **pure Javascript** language without additional frameworks
+2. Clean HTML and CSS markup
-1. Clean, maintainable & easy­to­read
+3. Clean, maintainable & easy­to­read
-2. Good architectural practices
+4. Good architectural practices
-3. Clean HTML and CSS markup

 ## HOW TO START